Lobero Theatre: History

 The Lobero was founded in 1873.
 By the early 1920s, the old opera house was becoming dilapidated and was rebuilt as a theater, to Spanish Colonial Revival style designs by architects George Washington Smith and Lutah Maria Riggs.
 The client was the Drama Branch of the Community Arts Association.
 The Lobero Theater opened in August 1924, during a period in which civic groups in Santa Barbara were beginning to unify the town's architectural look around a Spanish Colonial style.

-Present day
+Description

 The theatre continues to host arts and cultural events on 250 or more days per year.
 Because of its live acoustics and relatively small size it is particularly suited to chamber music.
 The Music Academy of the West holds many of its summer concerts in the Lobero.